jbandyus/jbandy/GenAI/readme.txt

 This project will test a number of vector store databases for overall performance and measure their impact on actual Generative AI query performance.
-We will scape a websites sitemap (XML only for now) to get content to build out the vector database.
+We will scrape a websites sitemap (XML only for now) to get content to build out the vector database.
 I also plan to add a PDF scraper.

 Scripts: